 Asking people how they found the process will show that you value their involvement and also help you to improve and develop your recruitment and retention practices.
-For example if someone interviewed a potential candidate, you could ask them 'did you enjoy asking questions?', 'did you feel well prepared and supported to take part?', and 'did you feel you made a difference?'.
+For example, if someone interviewed a potential candidate, you could ask them 'Did you enjoy asking questions?', 'Did you feel well prepared and supported to take part?', and 'Did you feel you made a difference?'.

-Involving people who need care and support in recruitment and retention
+Involving people who draw on care and support in recruitment and retention